basnijholt/nijho.lt/content/post/agentic-coding/index.md

 But here's the key: **I develop every feature in its own branch**, even as a solo developer.
 My workflow:

 1. Create a feature branch for each new feature or fix
-2. Make frequent commits as snapshots (sometimes just a period for the message)
+2. Make frequent commits as snapshots (sometimes just a period for the message or tell Claude to commit)
 3. Open a pull request to review the full diff myself
 4. Merge only after reviewing all changes

 This has saved me from disaster multiple times.
-Git is your undo button when Claude goes nuclear.
+Git is your undo button when Claude goes nuclear (e.g., breaks or removes your code).

 ### Maintain Healthy Skepticism